demchenkoalex/react-native-module-template/README.md

 ### Why this template?

-First of all it has TypeScript set up and ready.
-Template and example uses [gts](https://github.com/google/gts) as a formatter and linter, modified to work with React Native.
+First of all, it has TypeScript set up and ready.
+Template and example use [gts](https://github.com/google/gts) as a formatter and linter, modified to work with React Native.
 If you don't happy with a code style you can always modify [prettier.config.js](prettier.config.js) and [tslint.json](tslint.json).

-Example project is linked in a way so that you can work on your library and see results of your work immediately.
-If you use native code you can see linked libraries in the example project opened in Xcode or Android Studio and can modify the code directly from there, just remember to rebuild an example to see the changes.
+The example project is linked in a way so that you can work on your library and see the results of your work immediately.
+If you use native code you can see linked libraries in the example project opened in Xcode or Android Studio and can modify the code directly from there, just remember to rebuild the example to see the changes.
 When you change TypeScript code you need to compile it first (using `yarn` command, it has `prepare` hook set up) since with npm you are supplying `lib` folder with JavaScript and type definitions, but there is an [option](#how-to-see-my-changes-immediately-in-the-example) to point example to the `src` folder instead, so that when you modify your library you see changes immediately in the example thanks to [Fast Refresh](https://facebook.github.io/react-native/docs/fast-refresh).

 ## Usage